Fonyx/readmeGen/README.md

 1: Automatic reading of git repo
 2: Automatic reading of package.json file
 3: Linking of contributors, owner and dependencies to their github and npm repositories
-4: Embedding of screenshot and screencap files
+4: Embedding of gif files for show and usage
 5: Synchronize local package file with repository details

 ## Contributing